Achievable logoAchievable logo

 Feedback

-There are three trigonometric functions that we will talk about here: sine, cosine, and tangent.
-These functions are used to relate the characteristics of a right triangle.
-That means that these functions will only apply to right triangles—remember that!
+There are three trigonometric functions we’ll focus on here: sine, cosine, and tangent.
+These functions relate the side lengths of a right triangle.
+That means the definitions in this lesson apply only to right triangles.

 SOH CAH TOA

-The most common way to remember how to use the three trigonometric functions is by the mnemonic device SOH CAH TOA.
-In this device, S (SOH) stands for sine, C (CAH) stands for cosine, and T (TOAH) stands for Tangent.
-Each of these (SOH CAH TOA) will remind you not only which function is which but also how to use each function properly.
+The most common way to remember how to use these three trigonometric functions is the mnemonic SOH CAH TOA.
+In this mnemonic, S (SOH) stands for sine, C (CAH) stands for cosine, and T (TOA) stands for tangent.
+Each part of SOH CAH TOA tells you both which function you’re using and which sides to compare.

-Since we only use these functions with right triangles, we will refer to the one below as we talk about each function and how they are used:
+Because we only use these functions with right triangles, we’ll refer to the triangle below as we define each function:

 Basic trigonometry of triangle showing hypotenuse, adjacent side, opposite side, and theta